What are donors looking for from the (virtual) site visits and/or engagements?

 What proposal information is shared with potential donors (future donors that aren’t part of the original group/individual providing the competition award money)?

-As a part of our effort to raise the visibility of all finalists and increase their potential to secure additional funding, Lever for Change will share relevant proposal and due diligence information with potential donors.
-It is Lever for Change policy to have a non-disclosure agreement (NDA) or other contract in place before sharing the due diligence information described above with an external party.
-In response to an initial request from an interested donor or intermediary with whom we have a signed NDA, Lever for Change will share the following items, if available:
+As a part of our effort to raise the visibility of all finalists and increase their potential to secure additional funding, Lever for Change (LFC) will share relevant proposal and due diligence information with potential donors.
+While we may share your original proposal and prospectus narrative with a potential donor, it is LFC’s policy to have a Non-Disclosure Agreement (NDA) or other contract that contains an NDA clause in place before sharing any due diligence information or appendices with an external party.
+In response to an initial request from an interested donor or intermediary, LFC will share the following items, if available:

 - Anonymized Peer-to-Peer and Evaluation Panel scores and comments